ValeraKaktotak/React-TS-Movies-App/README.md

 • Setting up a React 18 (TypeScript) project with the latest features and improvements.

-• Designing a modern and responsive user interface with ChakraUI.
+• Designing a modern and responsive user interface with <b>ChakraUI</b>.

 • Connecting to an external API to fetch and display movie data dynamically.